 For example, the popular 6061-T6 aluminum alloy has 40,000 psi tensile strength but after welding only 25,000 psi.
 Furthermore, the common E4043 rod has a low tensile strength of 30,000 psi at best.

 Stick welding is also prone to porosity, which makes the bead less dense.
 With this process, aluminum oxide is easy to contaminate the weld metal.
 This makes the final bead brittle and crack sensitive.

 Stick welding thin aluminum is exceptionally hard because this process creates a strong arc that tends to blow through thin metals.

 Thin aluminum saturates with heat very fast and with a low melting point is easy to melt.
 With enough practice, you can weld thicknesses of 1/8″, 3/32″, or slightly less.

 Furthermore, the hard-to-restart aluminum rods and the fluid slag don’t allow techniques such as multiple overlapping tack welds.

-Better options for thin aluminum are MIG welding, and even better, TIG welding.
-Oxyfuel welding can also weld thin aluminum but needs a lot of skill.
+Better options for thin aluminum are MIG, and even better, TIG welding.
+Oxyfuel welding is suitable for thin aluminum but needs a lot of skill.